OpenResearchInstitute/ribbit-pwa-test/content/blog/about.md

 No need to reinstall the app.
 My experience is that if you right-click/refresh or close/open the app, your device is instantly updated to the latest release.
 This is not simply "a cached webpage."
 This is a full-blown installed application on par with every other app.
-It should continue to run without Internet access indefinitely.
+When properly configured, it should continue to run without Internet access indefinitely.
 And we can add message caching so they'll be uploaded once the Internet is accessible.

 ### Under the Hood